 Dear Willow Tree

-You make my old heart young— at 93!
+You make this heart young— at 93!

 The timelines you’ve traveled, the souls you have married.

-Replanted in a pot full of charcoal and soot.
+And hopelessly planted in charcoal and soot.

 Oh dear tree, how I have changed with time.

-This body is old, and this soul, wise,
+My body is old and soul, wise,

 Yet something within me is no longer mine.